sematext/docs/docs/logs/faq.md

 want to use string field for drawing charts you should either use .raw field or change index templates to use not_analyzed type (<https://sematext.com/blog/custom-elasticsearch-index-templates-in-logsene/>).
- Let's consider and example.
+ Let's consider an example.
 We have a field called 'title'.
 Our logging management solution uses this field as analyzed one so it is not possible to use it in dashboards.
 It also creates automatically a field called 'title.raw' and this one can be used for charts.